$\infty$-Dold-Kan correspondence via representation theory: Strict full subderivators

-From this definition naturally follows the definition of full subderivator, namely a full subprederivator which is also a derivator.
-Given $\D'$ full subderivator of $\D$, by (Der3), for every restriction functor $(u')^*$, there exist both the left $(u')_!$ and the right $(u')_*$ Kan extension.
+The definition of \textbf{full subderivator} naturally follows: namely, it is a full subprederivator which is also a derivator.
+Given $\D'$ a full subderivator of $\D$, by (Der3) for every restriction functor $(u')^*$, there exist both the left $(u')_!$ and the right $(u')_*$ Kan extensions.
 What cannot be guaranteed is that these Kan extensions are compatible with the Kan extensions of $\D$.
-In order to obtain this compatibility condition we then introduce the new notion of a \textit{strict full subderivator} i.e. a full subderivator which preserves Kan extensions.
-This notion must not be confused with the notion of strictly full subderivator.
+In order to ensure this compatibility condition, we introduce the notion of a \textit{strict full subderivator} \ie a full subderivator which preserves Kan extensions.